PaddlePaddle/PaddleNLP/applications/information_extraction/document/README_en.md

 ### 2.2 Data Annotation

-We recommend using [Label Studio](https://labelstud.io/) for document information extraction and data labeling.
-This project has opened up the channel from data labeling to training, that is, Label Studio can export data through [label_studio.py]( ../label_studio.py) script to easily convert the data into the form required for input into the model, achieving a seamless transition.
+We recommend using [Label Studio](https://labelstud.io/) for data labeling.
+We provide an end-to-end pipeline for the labeling -> training process.
+You can export the labeled data in Label Studio through [label_studio.py]( ../label_studio.py) script to export and convert the data into the required input form for the model.
 For a detailed introduction to labeling methods, please refer to [Label Studio Data Labeling Guide](../label_studio.md).

-Here we provide the pre-labeled `VAT invoice dataset` file, you can run the following command line to download the dataset, we will show how to use the data conversion script to generate training/validation/test set files, and use the UIE-X model Make minor adjustments.
+Here we provide the pre-labeled example dataset `VAT invoice dataset`, which you can download by running the following command.
+We will demonstrate how to use the data conversion script to generate training/validation/test set files for finetuning.

 Download the VAT invoice dataset:
 ```shell